gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 date: 2017-08-24
 ---

 Powershell has became the default shell since Windows 10 Creator's Update and it's starting to become more than just a framework for malware deployment ([not my words](https://twitter.com/MalwareTechBlog/status/891005091985203201)).
-Apart from the langage itself which feel alien to me (is it a shell ? a scripting langage ? a programming langage ? a duck ?) my biggest gripe with Powershell is the lack of documentation accessible from an offline network (or simply without direct access to the Internet).
+Apart from the language itself which feel alien to me (is it a shell ? a scripting language ? a programming language ? a duck ?) my biggest gripe with Powershell is the lack of documentation accessible from an offline network (or simply without direct access to the Internet).
 For a shell that have been created for sysadmins, you would imagine MS would have thought of shipping Powershell with "batteries included".
 I can not count the amount of times I needed to do a powershell-related search on my smartphone while operating on a detached network.

 Secondly, until recently there was no easy way to query help for a specific API (for example `Get-ChildItem`).
 There is evidently the `Get-Help` cmdlet which show the "manpage" associated with the specific cmdlet but that too grab the documentation from the Internet !
 At least since Powershell 3.0 there is also the `Save-Help` cmdlet which can do a bulk download of the manpages of every posh modules installed on a system and `Update-Help` to update it on a separate machine.

 ![Look Ma !
 It's like on a Unix system !](/assets/posh-help-gci.PNG)

 However I'm not a haxx0r elite programmer and for the life of me I can't spend my time in a text-based console world.
-I grew up with click-based interfaces and browsers (not necessarly web browsers) therefore I'm way more at ease searching for information in an environment where a ["mistype"](https://en.wiktionary.org/wiki/mistype) cannot do serious damages on the system.
+I grew up with click-based interfaces and browsers (not necessarily web browsers) therefore I'm way more at ease searching for information in an environment where a ["mistype"](https://en.wiktionary.org/wiki/mistype) cannot do serious damages on the system.
 I also like to click-click on colored boxes and purple links :smile:

 Maybe to alleviate my silent issue (I'm surely not the only one bothered by this), the people from`microsoft.docs.com` recently launched a Powershell modules browser in which you can do full-text search for Powershell Cmdlet :